josecasado/fw-web/README.md

 ACI Service Insertion Use Case

-Native code on my mac with all the libraries installed

 Web portal for the lab, IPs reached from corporate

+Includes Dockerfile + requirements.txt

+Inside app/shared you can find the excel used

 spark does not use proxy